 Based on location, certain lenders will impose varying degrees of loan-to-values should they wish to build their portfolio in a particular area of the UK.
 For example, some lenders will accept higher maximum loans for properties within the London Borough’s.
 These can sometimes just be a temporary measure whilst a lender either balances their mortgage book or wishes to invest in a particular area to strengthen its property portfolio.

-2. Property Criteria – the minimum property value any lender will accept is £70,000.
+The minimum property value any lender will accept is £70,000.
 There theoretically is no upper property valuation, however certain lenders will impose maximum values to reduce their exposure & risk.
 You tend to find the bigger corporates such as Aviva, Legal & General and LV= will consider properties upwards of £1 million and in some cases Equity Release Supermarket have central London apartments accepted which have been valued in excess of £10 million.
 Hence, it is always better to check than to assume.
 These are not residential mortgages and the mechanics of lifetime mortgages are clearly different to their residential counterparts, hence they need to be considered independently.

 Property type is equally important in ascertaining eligibility.
 Properties of non-standard construction should always be run by a lenders underwriter, providing them with as much information as possible.
 Therefore, construction types such as concrete block, timber frame, ex-council flats, high rise apartment blocks, listed buildings & properties with short term leases MUST always be brought to the attention of the Equity Release Supermarket adviser who will check with the lender before submitting a full application.